Whiskey Chitto Creek: Description

 Whiskey Chitto Creek is part of the Calcasieu River Basin.
 The creek is surrounded by a mixed pine-hardwood mid-growth forest and passes through low hills.
 Common wildlife around this creek are livestock, turkeys, deer, and raccoons.
-It contains largemouth bass, spotted bass, and bream.
+It contains largemouth bass, spotted bass, bream, catfish, turtles, and many other species.

-It passes through the Kisatchie National Forest, and is a landmark and common vacation spot for many locals in the region.
+The northern section in Vernon Parish passes through the Kisatchie National Forest, and is a landmark and common vacation spot for many locals in the region.
 It is overseen by the Vernon Unit of the Calcasieu Ranger District.
-It is a designated "scenic waterway" by the Louisiana Department of Transportation and Development.
+Kisatchie National Forest has much appeal for its wilderness-like qualities.
+The stream is a designated "scenic waterway" by the Louisiana Scenic Rivers Act of 1970, administered by Louisiana Wildlife and Fisheries.
 The U.S. Army Corps of Engineers declared it to be a 'navigable stream of the United States' in 2008.